What are cookies?

 Permanent cookies (also called persistent cookies)

-In contrast to session cookies, permanent cookies are not deleted once you close your browser but they stored on your hard drive until the expiration date or until you delete them manually.
+In contrast to session cookies, permanent cookies are not deleted once you close your browser but they are stored on your hard drive until the expiration date or until you delete them manually.
 They are used to remember, for example, login details (username and password), to avoid entering them every time you visit a particular site.

 The term “first party” means getting cookies directly from the website’s domain you are on.
-For example, once you land on the website forbes.com, this website can automatically create a cookie which is saved on your computer.
+For example, once you land on the website forbes.com, this website can automatically create a cookie that is saved on your computer.

 These cookies are related to external domains as they are not issued by the website’s domain you are on.
 For example, if you visit the website nytimes.com, you may get a first-party cookie created by the website.
 However, the website may have advertisements displayed on one of the pages which issues a third-party cookie by the service serving those ads, such as Google Adsense.